Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Model and preliminaries

-We proceed by developing an expression for the total system costs, which requires expressions for on-hand inventory and backorders.
-Inventory of component $i$ consists of two parts: excess supply that works as a buffer against uncertain demand and committed inventory that consists of items that are committed to realized demand but put aside because other components are not yet available.
-On-hand inventory of component $i$ that is available to satisfy new demand is given by the base-stock in excess of outstanding orders of component $i$ and denoted by $(I_i-Q_i(\beta_i))^+$.
-The number of backorders for component $i$ is equal to $(Q_i(\beta_i)-I_i)^+$, since for $Q_i(\beta_i)\leq I_i$ the shortage is compensated by inventory $I_i$ and only the part of $Q_i(\beta_i)$ exceeding $I_i$ represents actual backorders that cannot be satisfied.
-Since all components need to be available to assemble the final product, the number of backorders in the system is equal to the number of backorders of the component with the largest backlog and is thus given by $\max_{i\leq N}\left(Q_i(\beta_i)-I_i\right)^+$.
-Therefore, the committed inventory of component $i$, i.e., components that have been assigned to an order but are waiting for other components to arrive before assembly can take place, equals the number of backorders in the system minus its own backlog and can be expressed as $\max_{i\leq N}\left(Q_i(\beta_i)-I_i\right)^+-(Q_i(\beta_i)-I_i)^+.$ Total inventory of component $i$ is thus given by
+\paragraph{\textbf{\emph{Transient inventory levels and backorders.}}} We proceed by developing an expression for the total system costs, which requires expressions for the inventory and backorders.
+The inventory of component $i$ consists of two parts: first, the excess supply that works as a buffer against uncertain demand; second, the committed inventory that consists of items that are committed to realized demand but put aside because other components are not yet available.
+I.e., the excess supply of component $i$ is given by $(I-Q_{i}(t,\beta))^+$.
+Moreover, the number of backorders for component $i$ at time $t$ is equal to $(Q_{i}(t,\beta)-I)^+$, since for $Q_{i}(t,\beta)\leq I$ the shortage is compensated by inventory $I$ and only the part of $Q_{i}(t,\beta)$ exceeding $I$ represents actual backorders that cannot be satisfied.
+Since all components need to be available to assemble the final product, the number of backorders in the system is equal to the number of backorders of the component with the largest backlog and is thus given by $\max_{j\leq N}\left(Q_{j}(t,\beta)-I\right)^+$.
+Therefore, the committed inventory of component $i$ equals the number of backorders in the system minus its own backlog and can be expressed as $\max_{j\leq N}\left(Q_{j}(t,\beta)-I\right)^+-(Q_{i}(t,\beta)-I)^+.$ The total inventory of component $i$ at time $t$ is thus given by